AlessandroBudroni/QRcode-generator/README.md

 # QRcode-generator

-This is the code of an achademic project consisting in writing in MATLAB  a QR code generator.
+This is the code of an academic project consisting in writing in MATLAB  a QR code generator.

 * Authors: Alessandro Budroni, Giuseppe Giffone and Ermes Franch